Can Electric Vehicles Reduce Greenhouse Gas Emissions in Indonesia?

 Second, the government needs to prepare a strategy to implement low-carbon electricity-oriented charging schemes to avoid additional stress on the electric grid and at the same time maximise the use of low-carbon power generation.
 This could be done through the adoption of a smart-charging mechanism that would favour PEV charging during periods of the day when use of low-carbon energy electricity is at its highest.
 This strategy should also include the development of an open-data platform to gather information on public charging stations, their locations, types, modes, real-time use, and operators.
 The platform should help users to optimise their electric mobility and use of the electric grid through their PEV-charging needs.

-Alloysius Joko Purwanto obtained his doctorate degree in economic sciences from Université Lyon II in France.
-Afterward, he joined the European Commission’s Joint Research Centre in Seville, Spain for three years as researcher and then Transport & Mobility Leuven in Belgium for almost ten years as senior researcher.
+ERIA's Energy Economist Dr Alloysius Joko Purwanto obtained his doctorate degree in economic sciences from Université Lyon II in France.
+Afterwards, he joined the European Commission’s Joint Research Centre in Seville, Spain for three years as researcher and then Transport & Mobility Leuven in Belgium for almost ten years as senior researcher.
 During that period, he has worked in various European Commission research projects in energy and transport economics focusing on policy impact assessment using modelling.